diogodanielsoaresferreira/diogodanielsoaresferreira.github.io/_posts/2025-10-20-10-tips-better-decisions.md

 ### 2. The role of inertia

-Many times after a few days of thinking through the problem, you may realize that **the best decision is actually not to do anything**.
-The problem may well be created just in your own head, amplified by overthinking or influenced by someone else's opinion.
+Many times after a few days of thinking through the problem, you may realize that **the best decision is actually not to do anything.** The problem may as well be created only in your own head, amplified by overthinking or influenced by someone else's opinion.
 However, doing nothing is still a decision with consequences.
 Inertia can be wise, but it can also be a trap if it keeps you from moving forward when movement is needed.
-As the Zen of Python beautifully puts it: *"Now is better than never.
-Although never is often better than *right* now"*.
+As the *Zen of Python* beautifully puts it: *"Now is better than never.
+Although never is often better than* **right now**".
 Patience is powerful, but passivity isn’t.

 ### 3. Ask what changed

-If you feel compelled to undo a past choice, remind yourself that the previous decision was made with different knowledge, risk tolerance, and priorities.
+If you feel compelled to undo a past choice, remind yourself that the previous decision was made with different knowledge, risk tolerance and priorities.
 Revisiting those decisions without judgment lets you spot when the context has shifted.
 Re-deciding is a sign of learning, not failure.
 Naming what changed helps you **avoid the sunk cost fallacy**.

 ### 4. Focus on the long-term - The regret minimization framework

 Oftentimes, we create a story in our heads to justify the decision we want.
 However, it's also important to frame it from all angles, so that we understand all possible consequences.
 We will often find conflicting stories that make sense.
 How to make a decision then?
 Jeff Bezos was also confronted with a similar situation and created the **Regret Minimization Framework**, which is quite simple: Imagine yourself at 80 years old.
-Will you regret not taking (or taking) the decision?
+Will you regret taking (or not taking) the decision?

 ### 5. Listen to advice but make your own decision